Mickey-Virus825/Summer-Practice/README.md

 └── README.md
 ```

+Each folder contains the programs, exercises, and assignments completed for that day's module.

+## Topics Covered

+The repository includes practice on topics such as:

+- Time & Space Complexity
+- Arrays
+- Strings
+- Searching Algorithms
+- Sorting Algorithms
+- Recursion

+> Topics will be added as they are covered during the module.

 ## Technologies Used

 - Java
-- IntelliJ IDEA / Eclipse
+- IntelliJ IDEA
 - Git & GitHub

 ## Purpose

-This repository serves as:

-- A record of my progress during the summer module
+This repository serves as a record of my progress throughout the summer module and helps me track my growth in DSA through consistent practice.
-- A collection of programming practice
-- A reference for future learning

-## Note

-This repository is maintained for educational purposes as part of my college's Summer Module.

 ---